5 Best Car Scratch Removers to Cut Blemishes and Swirls

 If you’re happy finishing off the job with a little extra work with waxing or sealing, then the TriNova swirl removal cream is the product for you.

-As with most things, there’s an easy route or a harder route, but the thing to bear in mind is that when a product is made to do more than one job, it’s usually a slight compromise on its main function.
-So, in the case of these scratch removers, they could probably be made to cut that little bit harder, which would mean less elbow grease, but then they would need extra work after to make it all shiny and new again – a bit like the TriNova cream.
+As with most things, there’s an easy route or a harder route.
+But, the thing to bear in mind is that when a product is made to do more than one job, it’s usually a slight compromise on its main function.
+So, in the case of these scratch removers, they could probably be made to cut that little bit harder.
+This would mean less elbow grease, but then they would need extra work after to make it all shiny and new again – a bit like the TriNova cream.

-Personally, if I was spending my own cold hard cash, I think I’d choose the Meguiar’s scratch remover, just because it seems to be the best of both worlds, without needing lots of extra work to make it look right afterwards, however … you pays your money, and you takes your choice.
+Personally, if I was spending my own cold hard cash, I think I’d choose the Meguiar’s scratch remover.
+It seems to be the best of both worlds, without needing lots of extra work to make it look right afterward.
+However, you pays your money, and you takes your choice.